AlanCoding/django-ansible-base/docs/apps/rbac.md

 ## Using as an API Client

-This section tells how to use the API endpoints as a client, what requests to make, and how to build the data sent in those requests.
+This section tells how to use the API endpoints as a client;
+what requests to make and how to build request data.

-You need access to a server running a project that uses this system.
+You need a server running a Django project that uses this system.
-A fast way to get that is running test_app in this repo, see `test_app/README.md` for bootstrap. http://127.0.0.1:8000/admin/ will allow you to login as an admin user.
+Use test_app in this repo for a demo, see `test_app/README.md` for bootstrap. http://127.0.0.1:8000/admin/ allows login as admin user (password is "password").

 ### Create Custom Role (Definition)